UTBootCampGroup2Project2/reward-bank/README.md

 ## Questions

-If you have any questions or issues, feel free to reach out through andaleeb.farooq@gmail.com.
+If you have any questions or issues, feel free to reach out to us on the repo: [repo link](https://github.com/UTBootCampGroup2Project2).
-You can also find more of my work on Github at [github link](https://github.com/UTBootCampGroup2Project2)